kl1nton/6_eMRCS_Revision/3_General_Surgery/09_Head_And_Neck.md

 CT scanning is the imaging modality of choice.
 Early cases may be managed with antibiotics.
 More severe cases usually require surgical drainage.

 ## Q14
-Which of the following statements relating to branchial cysts is untrue?
+Which of the following statements relating to branchial cysts is _untrue_?

 	A. The greater auricular nerve may be divided during excision
 	B. They typically occur in young adults
 	C. They move upwards on swallowing
 	D. They are rare over the age of 40 years
 	E. They are usually located in the anterior triangle of the neck

-Next question
+### Answer: E. They are usually located in the anterior triangle of the neck - TRUE
-Nerves at risk during branchial cyst excision: Mandibular branch of facial nerve, greater auricular nerve and accessory nerve.
+- Nerves at risk during branchial cyst excision
+	1. Mandibular branch of facial nerve
+	2. Greater auricular nerve
+	3. accessory nerve

+### Notes
-They do not move on swallowing.
-They should be diagnosed with caution in those aged >40 years, as lumps in this age group may in fact be metastatic disease from ENT malignancy.
+- They do not move on swallowing
+- They should be diagnosed with caution in those aged >40 years
+	- Lumps in this age group may in fact be metastatic disease from ENT malignancy

 ## Q15
 A 22 year old female attends clinic after noticing a painless neck lump.
 On examination she is noted to have bilateral thyroid masses and multicentric nodes near the base of the thyroid.
 Her corrected Ca is 2.18.
 What is the most likely diagnosis?

 	A. Sporadic medullary carcinoma of the thyroid
 	B. Medullary carcinoma of the thyroid associated with multiple endocrine neoplasia
 	C. Follicular thyroid carcinoma
 	D. Anaplastic thyroid carcinoma
 	E. Toxic nodular goitre

-Next question
+### Answer: E. Toxic nodular goitre - *FALSE* = B. Medullary carcinoma of the thyroid associated with multiple endocrine neoplasia = TRUE

-Medullary thyroid cancer is a tumour of the parafollicular cells of the thyroid.
-Less than 10% of thyroid cancers are of this type.
-Patients typically present in children or young adults.
-Diarrhoea occurs in 30% of cases.
-Toxic nodular goitre are very rare.
-In sporadic medullary thyroid cancer, patients typically present with a unilateral solitary nodule and it tends to spread early to the neck lymph nodes.
-In association with multiple endocrine neoplasia (MEN) syndromes, medullary thyroid cancers are always bilateral and multicentric.
-It may be the presenting feature in MEN 2a and 2b; almost all MEN 2a patients develop medullary thyroid carcinoma.
+- Medullary thyroid cancer is a tumour of the parafollicular cells of the thyroid
+	- Less than 10% of thyroid cancers are of this type
+	- Patients typically present in children or young adults
+	- Diarrhoea occurs in 30% of cases
+- Toxic nodular goitre are very rare
+- In sporadic medullary thyroid cancer, patients typically present with a unilateral solitary nodule and it tends to spread early to the neck lymph nodes
+- In association with multiple endocrine neoplasia (MEN) syndromes
+	- Medullary thyroid cancers are always bilateral and multicentric
+- It may be the presenting feature in MEN 2a and 2b
+	- Almost all MEN 2a patients develop medullary thyroid carcinoma

 Thyroid malignancy